Shades of orange: Orange peel

 A discussion of the difference between the color orange (the color halfway between red and yellow, shown above as color wheel orange) and the color orange peel (the actual color of the outer skin of an orange), may be found in Maerz and Paul.

 Orange peel is the color halfway between orange (color wheel) and amber on the color wheel.

 The first recorded use of orange peel as a color name in English was in 1839.

 Princeton orange

 The first recorded use of Princeton orange as a color name in English was in 1928.

 The color symbolizes Princeton University and is defined as Pantone 158.
 The equivalent RGB values vary among sources.

 UT orange

 This shade of orange is unique to the University of Tennessee (UT), defined by the institution as Pantone 151, and is called UT orange.
-It is offered for sale by The Home Depot and licensed by the university.
+UT Orange is licensed and trademarked by the university for university/merchandise purposes.
 According to the university, this shade of orange is derived from the American daisy, which grew in profusion on the oldest part of the campus, The Hill.
 The University of Tennessee colors are UT orange and white, and are used across its various sports teams, advertising, and merchandise.